 Today’s historic photo of the day: after the Paris-Roubaix 1959 edition, Fausto Coppi, covered with mud.
 It was the latest Paris-Roubaix of “il campionissimo”, before his premature death in less than nine months.

 The final three seasons of Coppi’s life, between 1957 and 1959, saw his inevitable decline.
 He remained a living legend, but as the champion’s power fade away, he wasn’t winning big races like the Paris-Roubaix anymore.

 In 1959, Coppi returned to his own team on his own bikes: Tricofilina-Coppi.

-Despite the heavy rain, the 1959 edition was the tenth fastest Paris-Roubaix edition in history, with the average speed of 42.760 kph (26.569 mph).
+Despite the heavy rain, the 1959 edition was one of the fastest Paris-Roubaix editions in history, with an average speed of 42.760 kph (26.569 mph).

 And Coppi?
 He fought desperately only to finish in 44th place, 7 minutes 35 seconds behind the winner.
 He wasn’t the rider who attacked with 45 kilometers to go, went solo, riding a 52×15 gear all the way to the Roubaix velodrome, anymore.

 - Bernard Hinault and Francesco Moser, 1981 Paris-Roubaix - December 8, 2023